First Stop: Moore, Idaho

 If you have a question or want to contact us, just fill in the form to send us a message.
 It may take a few days, but one of us usually get back once we get home from work or flying.

 Your Webmaster - Larry Roberts

-I have been flying since 1969, when I got my single engine private pilots license, earned my commercial, multi-engine, and instrument rating in 1970.
+I have been flying since 1969, when I received my single engine private pilots license.
+I then went on to earn my commercial, multi-engine, and instrument rating in 1970.
 I flew hang gliders from 1984 to 2008.
-Started flying sailplanes in 2003 and still love soaring.
+Started flying sailplanes in 2003 when I received my private glider ticket and still love flying and especially soaring in gliders.
 I have flown King Mountain in hang gliders and sailplanes – King Mt. is great for both.
 I support several flying websites and love this sport.
-When you fill in the contact-us form, it comes to me, I will try forward it to someone who can answer your questions.
+When you fill in the contact-us form, it comes to me, I no longer fly Hang Gliders, nor do I fly Paragliders, however, I will try forward your message to someone who can answer your questions.